inductiva/docs/docs/use-local-task-runner/sections/section4.md

+---
-# Why Use the Local Task-Runner?
+title: Why Use the Local Task-Runner?
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 Using the local task-runner provides the following key benefits:
 - **Cost Savings**: Run simulations for free on your local machine; storage is the only associated cost.
 - **Scalability**: Add multiple computers to your machine group to boost computational capacity.